Sleymi/live_aljazera/README.md

 Get the live of aljazeera channel

-Requirements: python3 and curl
+Requirements: python3 and curl.

-I tested the code only on linux
+I tested the code only on linux.

 Usage